ROOTS Week 2019. Photo by Eli Lakes (edits by Melisa Cardona).

 - Credit Alternate ROOTS and The Andrew W. Mellon Foundation in all written materials.

-- Allow Alternate ROOTS to share the opportunity/event/item with the field and the ROOTS community and invite attendance/participation (if applicable).
+- Allow Alternate ROOTS to share the opportunity/event/item with the field and the ROOTS community to invite attendance/participation (if applicable).

 - If available, share a video or digital documentation of project/event examples including process documents, copy of the work, weblink, blog post, photos, etc. (NOT REQUIRED) email firstname.lastname@example.org.

-- Submit a final report which includes a brief write-up about your project and experience with receiving a grant
+- Submit a Final Report which includes a brief write-up about your project and experience with receiving a grant with documentation as available, including but not limited to photographs, letters of support, evaluations, press clippings, etc.

 WHO IS ELIGIBLE TO APPLY?